odj/pharmash/posts/2011-10-12-deployment-changes.markdown

 Since I've been fooling around with [Node.js](http://nodejs.org/) recently, I've also decided to use Node as the web server instead of good 'ol Apache.
 Since pharmash is almost entirely static, this doesn't (yet) make much of a difference (other than requiring me to rewrite some small php components).
 We'll see how this goes...
+Please leave a comment if you see any strange site behavior.